andydobrucki/handbook/catalyst_agreement.md

 * We want to make power visible, to enable people to navigate the social landscape and to step into leadership roles if they so desire, so we name Catalysts explicitly and make the processes of becoming one clear.
 * We enable any three members to appoint a Catalyst, without needing permission or approval from a majority, as one way to empower minority voices and avoid a homogeneous perspective.
 * Accountability and connection to wider network perspective is important, so catalysts are involved in creating, reviewing, and completing initiatives funded with collective resources.
-* Contributors are free to disagree with Catalysts, and can request funding without a Catalyst co-sponsor, so long as they have allowed time for review.
 * We want to scope a minimal role for the board of directors, so we delegate strategic leadership to Catalysts in a consciously designed way.